 Many drug treatment centers will treat people with prescription drug addiction.
 The one main difference between it and other addictions is dealing with the original reason for using the medications.
 A doctor may need to find alternative treatment for a medical condition.
 If the problem was a mental health disorder such as ADHD, they will need to find another medication which is less addictive.

-Since many addictions from prescribed drugs comes from people who took it for specific reasons, treatment can be a little more complicated.
+Since many addictions from prescribed drugs come from people who took it for specific reasons, treatment can be a little more complicated.
 Even if a person takes the medication as directed and doesn’t appear to be abusing it or addicted, they are warned to not stop taking it all at once.
 Instead, many doctors will wean the patient off the medication by reducing the dosage or frequency or both.

 For those who have become dependent, it is often even more important to wean them off so they won’t experience the dramatic side effects.
 Managing detox correctly helps reduce the risk of relapse, which can occur with prescription medications just as with any other addictive substance.